 by Trudy Ludwig

 If you’ve ever felt invisible, Trudy Ludwig’s The Invisible Boy will make you smile.
 Brian has always felt invisible.
-But when a new boy comes to school, Brian is the only one who shows him kindness.
+But when a new boy comes to school, Brian shows him kindness.
 And as their friendship blossoms, so does Brian.
 The once-invisible boy suddenly seems full of life and color.

 Penguin and Pinecone

 When a penguin discovers a cold and lost-looking pinecone, an unlikely but wonderful friendship is born.
 And although friendships can be somewhat unexpected, and sometimes don’t even make sense, Penguin and Pinecone prove that when you give kindness and love, friendship always grows.

 No words are needed to tell this sweet story of kindness and friendship.
 When a girl witnesses a new student being bullied at school, she makes the decision to befriend the new girl and walk to school with her the next day.
 And that small gesture of kindness changes everything!

 by Pat Zietlow Miller